Stuycs-K/final-project-10-guan-phillip-alif-rian/WORKLOG.md

 ### 5/29/24

 Created a encrypt method.
 This method would give the resulting matrix from the matrix multiplication from the text and key.
 While working, there was an error with the output, and I figured out the problem, but haven't figured out a solution to it yet.

+### 5/30/24

+Fixed encrypt method.
+Now investigating how to incorporate images into our project.
+Will maybe hide the key or encrypted message in the image.

 ## Rian Alif